Configuration

 Lua:

-Note: This is currently glitchy, and leads to some underlines being clipped by the line of text below.
+Note: This is currently glitchy if the scale is too large, and leads to some underlines being clipped by the line of text below.

 Theme